-TITLE: PLAY PRODUCTION A190 30 hours
+TITLE: PLAY PRODUCTION

 This class takes the actor through the experience of producing and performing a play from beginning to end by staging the works of well-established playwrights.
 The actor will enjoy a challenging rehearsal process that will include voice and movement, as well as portraying characters that are multi dimensional and intricate.